freedom-finance-stack/drishtipay-pos-sdk/README.md

 ## 🏪 About This SDK

-The **DrishtiPay POS SDK** provides the technical foundation for implementing the [DrishtiPay open standard](https://github.com/freedom-finance-stack/drishtipay-parent) on merchant Point of Sale systems.
+The **DrishtiPay POS SDK** provides the technical foundation for implementing the [DrishtiPay open standard](https://github.com/freedom-finance-stack/drishtipay) on merchant Point of Sale systems.
 This comprehensive, plugin-based Android library enables POS manufacturers and payment processors to support **accessible payments for visually impaired customers**.

 Built with a modular architecture, this SDK supports multiple POS devices through a clean plugin interface, ensuring universal compatibility while maintaining the highest security standards.

 ### 🔗 Part of the DrishtiPay Ecosystem

-- 🏠 **[DrishtiPay Parent](https://github.com/freedom-finance-stack/drishtipay-parent)** - Complete ecosystem overview and documentation
+- 🏠 **[DrishtiPay](https://github.com/freedom-finance-stack/drishtipay)** - Complete ecosystem overview and documentation
 - 📱 **[DrishtiPay Mobile SDK](https://github.com/freedom-finance-stack/drishtipay-mobile-sdk)** - Customer-side mobile implementation
 - 🏪 **DrishtiPay POS SDK** - *You are here* - Merchant-side POS integration